 Let’s take a look at some of the best cloud storage services.

-If you are working in the cloud already, then this is pretty much guessable.
-One of the famous and pioneer’s in providing object storage.
+If you are already working in the cloud, this is pretty much guessable.
+One of the famous and pioneers in providing object storage.

 Don’t bother about storage limitations; you can upload any amount of data.

 AWS S3 provides 99.999999999% durability and gives you the option to upload/download data using a browser, API.

 There are three types of storage classes offered.

 Standard – a low-latency general-purpose storage type, perfect for content distribution, big data analytics, etc.

-Standard IA (infrequent access) – You can go for IA if the content isn’t accessed frequently.
-IA costs less than standard and suitable for keeping long-term data, which is not accessible daily.
+Standard IA (infrequent access) – If the content isn’t accessed frequently, you can go for IA.
+IA costs less than standard and is suitable for keeping long-term data, which is not accessible daily.

-Glacier – lower cost than IA and suitable for data archive.
+Glacier – lower cost than IA and suitable for data archiving.

 AWS provides lifecycle management to transition objects from one storage class to another.
-S3 is a region basis that means you can keep your data near to your customer, visitor for faster content distribution, and uploads.
+S3 is on a regional basis, meaning you can keep your data near your customer and visitors for faster content distribution and uploads.

 And if you are thinking about DR, then it’s covered.
 It supports cross-region replication, which can be used for backup.
 Don’t forget to check out security best-practices if you decide to go with AWS S3.